MicrosoftDocs/azure-docs/articles/cosmos-db/integrated-cache.md

 ## Metrics

-When using the integrated cache, it is helpful to monitor a few key metrics.
+When using the integrated cache, it is helpful to monitor some key metrics.
 The integrated cache metrics include:

+- `DedicatedGatewayAverageCpuUsage` - Average CPU usage across dedicated gateway nodes.
-- `DedicatedGatewayCpuUsage` - CPU usage by each dedicated gateway node
+- `DedicatedGatewayMaxCpuUsage` - Maximum CPU usage across dedicated gateway nodes.
-- `DedicatedGatewayMemoryUsage` - Memory usage by each dedicated gateway node for both routing requests and caching
+- `DedicatedGatewayAverageMemoryUsage` - Average memory usage across dedicated gateway nodes, which are used for both routing requests and caching data.
-- `DedicatedGatewayRequests` - The number of requests routed through each dedicated gateway node
+- `DedicatedGatewayRequests` - Total number of dedicated gateway requests across all dedicated gateway instances.
-- `IntegratedCacheEvictedEntriesSize` – The amount of data evicted from the integrated cache
+- `IntegratedCacheEvictedEntriesSize` – The average amount of data evicted due to LRU from the integrated cache across dedicated gateway nodes.
+This value does not include data that expired due to exceeding the `MaxIntegratedCacheStaleness` time.
+- `IntegratedCacheItemExpirationCount` - The number of items that are evicted from the integrated cache specifically due to cached point reads exceeding the `MaxIntegratedCacheStaleness` time.
+This value is an average of integrated cache instances across all dedicated gateway nodes.
-- `IntegratedCacheTTLExpirationCount`  - The number of entries evicted from the integrated cache specifically due to cached data exceeding the `MaxIntegratedCacheStaleness` time.
+- `IntegratedCacheQueryExpirationCount` - The  number of queries that are evicted from the integrated cache specifically due to cached queries exceeding the `MaxIntegratedCacheStaleness` time.
+This value is an average of integrated cache instances across all dedicated gateway nodes.
-- `IntegratedCacheHitRate` – The ratio of point reads and queries that used the integrated cache (out of all dedicated gateway requests that tried to use the integrated cache).
+- `IntegratedCacheItemHitRate` – The proportion of point reads that used the integrated cache (out of all point reads routed through the dedicated gateway with eventual consistency).
+This value is an average of integrated cache instances across all dedicated gateway nodes.
+- `IntegratedCacheQueryHitRate` – The proportion of queries that used the integrated cache (out of all queries routed through the dedicated gateway with eventual consistency).
+This value is an average of integrated cache instances across all dedicated gateway nodes.

 All existing metrics are available, by default, from the **Metrics** blade (not Metrics classic):

    :::image type="content" source="./media/integrated-cache/integrated-cache-metrics.png" alt-text="An image that shows the location of integrated cache metrics" border="false":::

-All metrics are exposed as an average across all dedicated gateway nodes.
-For example, if you provision a dedicated gateway cluster with five nodes, the metrics reflect the average value across all five nodes.
+Metrics are either an average, maximum, or sum across all dedicated gateway nodes.
+For example, if you provision a dedicated gateway cluster with five nodes, the metrics reflect the aggregated value across all five nodes.
+It isn't possible to determine the metric values for each individual nodes.

 ## Troubleshooting common issues